Doxuno

 SECOND PARTY

-This Mutual Non-Disclosure Agreement (this "Agreement") is entered into as of March 1, 2025 by and between Apex Technologies Inc. ("First Party") and Summit Capital Partners LLC ("Second Party") (each a "Party" and collectively the "Parties").
+This Mutual Non-Disclosure Agreement (this "Agreement") is entered into as of April 15, 2026 by and between Helio Robotics, Inc. ("First Party") and Northwind Industrial Partners LP ("Second Party"), each a "Party" and collectively the "Parties."
+This Agreement is governed by the law of the State of Delaware.
 The Parties wish to exchange certain confidential information in connection with evaluation of a potential merger, acquisition, or corporate transaction and agree to protect such information as set forth herein.

 1.